subaru-hello/subaru-hello/README.md

-- 👋 Hi, I’m @subaru-hello
+- 👋 Hi, I’m @subaru-hello.
+23 years old worked at Trust bank before!
-- 👀 I’m interested in FjordBootCamp!
+- 👀 I’m interested in high-nutritious meals with cheap price! feel free to text me if you know it!
-- 🌱 I’m currently learning Ruby on Rails6!
-Also, learning PHP in my company calicula.
+- 🌱 I’m currently learning Ruby ,using Rails6 as a library!
-- 📫 How to reach me ...

 <!---
 subaru-hello/subaru-hello is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.